 \section{Introduction}

-Time series analysis is increasingly set to become a vital task in many fields such as medicine, finance, and industry \cite{hamilton2020time}.
-Change-point detection (CPD) refers to the problem of finding abrupt changes in the behavior of the system \cite{basseville1993detection, polunchenko2012state, aminikhanghahi2017survey}.
-It is among the most significant tasks in time series analysis since change-points contain vital information about the underlying data generation process.
-CPD has a wide range of application domains such as healthcare \cite{gee2018bayesian, muggeo2011efficient, malladi2013online}, human activity monitoring \cite{villarroel2017non}, industrial systems \cite{shi2021dual}, financial data analysis \cite{lavielle2007adaptive}, climate modeling \cite{reeves2007review}.It has been recently used to detect changes in tasks in continual learning framework \cite{rao2019continual, li2021detecting}.
+Time series analysis is increasingly set to become a vital task in many fields such as medicine, finance, and industry \cite{hamilton2020time}. change point detection (CPD) refers to the problem of finding abrupt changes in the behavior of the system \cite{basseville1993detection, polunchenko2012State, aminikhanghahi2017survey, lu2019fuzzy}.
+It is among the most significant tasks in time series analysis since change points contain vital information about the underlying data generation process.
+CPD has a wide range of application domains such as healthcare \cite{gee2018bayesian, muggeo2011efficient, malladi2013online, theocharopoulos2023analysing}, human activity monitoring \cite{villarroel2017non}, industrial systems \cite{shi2021dual}, financial data analysis \cite{lavielle2007adaptive}, and climate modeling \cite{reeves2007review}.
+It has been also recently used to detect changes in tasks in continual learning framework \cite{rao2019continual, li2021detecting}.

 In this paper, we focus on unsupervised online CPD from multivariate time series, which is a crucial task in many real-world applications \cite{aminikhanghahi2017survey}.
 Online CPD algorithms process data as soon as they are available, unlike offline methods that detect changes after the entire dataset is collected \cite{truong2020selective}.
-Online CPD methods aim at finding change-points with minimum delay after they happen.
+Online CPD methods aim at finding change points with minimum delay after they happen.
 In addition, since providing annotations is a laborious task in many real-world problems, performing unsupervised CPD is of great interest in such applications.
 Finally, with the emergence of big data in recent years, there are many applications where data is constantly collected from multiple sources.
 Therefore, it is of great importance to design CPD algorithms that can process multi-dimensional time series \cite{wei2018multivariate}.